 When booking gorilla permits at the last minute, visitors often have to settle for Mgahinga Gorilla National Park, a 33.7-square kilometer protected area that is home to only one habituated gorilla group, known as Nyakagezi.

-For those looking to book a last-minute gorilla safari, reaching out to other tour operators within the country is also a viable option.
+For those looking to book a last-minute gorilla safari, contact Trek Africa Expeditions for more information and a possible booking.
 The Uganda Wildlife Authority implemented an online system in 2016, allowing select tour operators to check for permit availability and book for gorilla safaris without needing to go through the UWA’s main office, which was previously a time-consuming and costly process.

 Gorilla safaris can be planned throughout the year, but the most ideal time to go on these trips in Uganda’s Bwindi Impenetrable and Mgahinga Gorilla National Parks or Rwanda’s Volcanoes National Park is during the dry months of January, February, June, July, August, September and December.
 These months have minimal rainfall, making the conditions more pleasant and suitable for gorilla trekking in Uganda and Rwanda.
 Conversely, during the wet months of March, April, May, October and November, the trekking trails and park roads may be muddy, slippery, and more difficult to navigate due to heavy precipitation, which can make the gorilla trek more challenging.